Tourist Demand vs Property Supply in Bali Tourism: What’s Growing Faster—and Why That’s a Problem

 Bali has always been a popular destination for travelers, thanks to its beautiful beaches, rich culture, and stunning landscapes.
 Hello, I’m Jason, a Business Journalist from Bukit Vista and I’m going to walk you through Bali Tourism update.

 This trend indicates that the commercial property sector is still expanding however, the number has outpaced the tourism trend growth.
 As more properties compete for the market share, it creates imbalance on the supply and demand.
-Hence, we have market turbulence.
+Hence, we have market correction.

 Bali Tourism Boom: The Pre-COVID Growth and Rise of Digital Nomads